codingMustache/codingMustache/README.md

 ## Joke of the Day

-I went on a date last night with a girl from the zoo.
-It was great.
-She’s a keeper.
+Q: What did the spaghetti say to the other spaghetti?
+A: Pasta la vista, baby!

 ## Daily Trivia

-Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
+The name of technology company HP stands for what?
- 1. Shopify
+ 1. Hewlett-Packard
- 2. Overstock
+ 2. Hellman-Pohl
- 3. Amazon
+ 3. Husker-Pollosk
- 4. eBay
+ 4. Howard Packmann

 <details>
   <summary>Answer</summary>
-  Amazon
+  Hewlett-Packard
 </details>

 ## Home Server Up-Time

-Its been **6 days** since this server shutdown
+Its been **7 days** since this server shutdown